Hi there. Nice to meet you!

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.” ~Mark Twain

 Dave adopted Sora from Family Dogs New Life in Portland, OR as a nervous three-year-old project.
 Originally from Tri-Counties in Washington, she was picked up as a stray, transitioning through several foster homes before Family Dogs New Life took her in as a “second chance.”

 Her piercing blue eyes attracted Dave to Sora and he took her home knowing that she had a an obvious history of abuse.
 The first few months together were tough: Sora was a submissive peer with separation anxiety who was not housebroken.

 Originally named Grace, Dave chose to rename his new companion Sora, which means “blue sky” in Japanese.
 Sora’s sky-colored eyes drew Dave to her in the first place and she uses them to bat her way into extra treats and pets from friends.

-With time, training classes, mastering sheep herding, and plenty of love (and treats!), Dave and Sora worked together to overcome her fears and create a loyal companion who lives among our other dog, two cats, and three chickens.
+With time, training classes, mastering sheep herding, and plenty of love (and treats!), Dave and Sora worked together to overcome her fears and create a loyal companion.
 She enjoys chasing squirrels, herding sheep and her cat siblings and rolling around in dead things on the beach.